About Us

 Ken Nelson, CEO

-Founder, CEO, Army veteran, competitive shooter, and father.
+Founder, CEO, former Army enlisted and officer, competitive shooter, and father.
 Ken is known throughout the shooting sports industry as the creator of PractiScore, the de facto scoring tool for practical shooting around the globe.
 Locally Ken co-founded and led the Southern Utah Practical Shooting Range where he ran some of the nation’s largest shooting matches and championships.

 While running the SUPS range, Ken also co-founded the Tactical Performance Center (TPC) where he helped train thousands of students including Mil/SWAT/SF/HRT units in high-speed and high-accuracy marksmanship.